np-guard/cluster-topology-analyzer/README.md

 ## Assumptions

-1. All the relevant application resources (workloads, Services, ConfigMaps) are defined in YAML files under the given directory or its subdirectories
+1. All the relevant application resources (workloads, Services, ConfigMaps) are defined in YAML files under the given directories or their subdirectories
 1. All YAML files can be applied to a Kubernetes cluster as-is using `kubectl apply -f` (i.e., no helm-style templating).
 1. Every workload that needs to connect to a Service, will have the Service network address as the value of an environment variable.
 This can be specified directly in the containers `envs` (see example [here](tests/k8s_guestbook/frontend-deployment.yaml#L25:L28)) or via a ConfigMap (see examples [here](tests/onlineboutique/kubernetes-manifests.yaml#L105:L109) and [here](tests/onlineboutique/kubernetes-manifests.yaml#L269:L271)).
 1. The network addresses of a given Service `<svc>` in Namespace `<ns>`, exposing port `<portNum>`, must match this pattern `(http(s)?://)?<svc>(.<ns>(.svc.cluster.local)?)?(:<portNum>)?`.
 Examples for legal network addresses are `wordpress-mysql:3306`, `redis-follower.redis.svc.cluster.local:6379`, `redis-leader.redis`, `http://rating-service`.

 ## Build the project
 Make sure you have golang 1.18+ on your platform

 ```shell
 git clone git@github.com:np-guard/cluster-topology-analyzer.git